IT4Kids/easypie/README.md

 This guide will help you to get Easypie up and runnning quickly.
-Simply head over to our [Releases page](https://github.com/FynnMazurkiewicz/easypie/releases) and download the most recent version for your operating system!
+Simply head over to our [Releases page](https://github.com/FynnMazurkiewicz/easypie/releases) and download the most recent version for your operating system.
+Easypie runs without any dependencies.

 Extract the file `easypie_os_x_x_x.zip` and run Easypie.
-That's it!

 ## Developers